 The Dairyland Driving Club, Inc. (DDC), was organized in 1983 to promote horse-drawn carriage driving through safety and education.
 DDC pleasure drives at Old World Wisconsin near Eagle, and drives at various other scenic locations around Wisconsin are planned for the members each year.
-NEW: Visit us on Facebook!
+Visit us on Facebook!

 The DDC booth in the Coliseum at the Midwest Horse Fair in April features an attractive display and is always an interesting and friendly place to visit.

 A number of clinics are held by the DDC such as the popular Safety Clinic for new and aspiring drivers, the Trail Clinic that is for new drivers who plan to attend DDC Pleasure Drives, Member Cinics featuring famous driving instructors, and mentoring for the ADS the Young Drivers' Camp.
 See Clinics on the vertical menu for more information.